Planetary Health Film Prize

 Scope of prize

-The £10,000 Planetary Health Film Prize is awarded to the film that sets out the most compelling case and call to action.
+The £10,000 prize will be awarded to the film that sets out the most compelling case and call to action.

 The call to action could be an advocacy, education or other impact initiative.
 It should be carefully budgeted with achievable, measurable milestones.